SherryXu/iot-developer-demo-kit-python/Gwaas_senseHat/README.md

-# IoT Developer Demo Kit
+# IoT Developer Demo Kit: IoT Data Connect Sense Hat

 `Gwaas_senseHat`
 This IOX app gets sensehat data from Raspberry pi and posts them to the Mqtt server in the cloud.